-Under the change of control plan, the severance package shall be equal to 24 months of compensation increased by an amount equal to the annual performance bonus to which the employees or executives concerned may be entitled for the year of their departure (or for Dr. Choulika only, two times such target bonus), or, in the absence of such a target bonus, 1.5 times the last annual bonus paid to them during the 12 months prior to their departure.
+Under the change of control plan, the severance package shall be equal to 24 months of compensation increased by an amount equal to the annual performance bonus to which the senior managers or executive officers concerned may be entitled for the year of their departure (or for Dr. Choulika only, two times such target bonus), or, in the absence of such a target bonus, 1.5 times the last annual bonus paid to them during the 12 months prior to their departure.
+The US executive officers are also eligible for 12 months medical benefits.